 “Corn curl” is a food product made from a deep-fried extrusion of masa (ground corn dough).

+“Correctable error” means, in the context of offset projects, an error or omission identified by the verification team in the offset project data report, including its supporting files, being verified by the verification team that contributes to a non-conservative estimate of GHG emissions reductions or GHG removal enhancements.
+A correctable error resulting from a nonconformance with this article, a Compliance Offset Protocol, or any underlying documented technical procedure(s), such as inventory, modeling, or calculation methods, relevant to the given quantification method must be corrected before the verification team submits an Offset Verification Statement.
 “Counterparty” means the opposite party in a bilateral agreement, contract, or transaction.

 “Covered Entity” means an entity within California that has one or more of the processes or operations and has a compliance obligation as specified in subarticle 7 of this regulation; and that has emitted, produced, imported, manufactured, or delivered in 2009 or any subsequent year more than the applicable threshold level specified in section 95812(a) of this rule.